 Below are the links for the host family application.
 Please contact Rose Scott before completing the application process.
 In addition, it is possible to fill out the host family application on-line electronically.

-- Electronic Host Family Application Process (This link will go live in early 2017)
+- Electronic Kansas 4-H Japanese Exchange Host Family Application Process

-- Paper Host Family Information & Forms Process
+- Electronic Kansas 4-H Host Family Information Process for Other Exchange Programs

 Looking for some new fun and excitement this summer?
 Host a new friend from Japan in your home this summer, July 23 – August 17.
 Kansas 4-H International Exchange Programs are offering hosting opportunities to 30 families this summer.
 We need host families who would be willing to host a Japanese boy or girl; most are aged 12 and 13, with a couple delegates aged 14 and 15.
 We need to make host family assignments matching each delegate with an American same-gender host sibling as soon as possible so that families and exchange delegates can communicate and get to know each other.
 Any Kansas family with children aged 11-14, who is interested in the Japanese culture, may host.
 A separate bed is required, but not necessarily a separate room from the host sibling.
 Delegates are 100 percent medically covered with 4-H insurance and bring their own spending money.
 They can go on host family vacations, camping trips, or join their host sibling for summer camps.
 The focus is everyday family life.